-Consolidated cost of revenues increased by \$1.71 million or 37.1% to \$6.31 million in FY17 from \$4.60 million in FY16.
-Labor-related cost accounted for \$1.02 million of this increase, a combination of increased labor count, salary increases, and bonuses at our subsidiaries based on increased earnings.
-Included in the increase was \$115,000 of salary expense at DILIsym.
-Other significant increases in cost of revenues included \$314,000 of direct contract expenses paid for testing at DILIsym, and approximately \$119,000 of increased training related expenses.
+Consolidated cost of revenues increased by \$1.69 million or 26.7% to \$8.0 million in FY18 from \$6.31 million in FY17.
+Labor-related cost accounted for \$922,000 of this increase, a combination of increased labor count, salary increases, and bonuses at our subsidiaries based on increased earnings.
+Included in the increase was \$505,000 of salary expense at DILIsym.
+Other significant increases in cost of revenues included \$393,000 of increase direct contract expenses paid for testing at DILIsym.
+We saw a decrease of approximately \$65,000 in training related expenses in FY2018.

 A significant portion of cost of revenues for pharmaceutical software products is the systematic amortization of capitalized software development costs, which is an independent fixed cost rather than a variable cost related to revenues.
-This amortization cost increased approximately \$116,000 in FY17 compared with FY16.
-In addition, in 2017 there was an additional \$86,000 of amortization expense associated with acquired technologies associated with DILIsym's drug-induced liver injury technologies.
+This amortization cost increased approximately \$203,000 in FY18 compared with FY17.
+In addition, in 2018 there was an additional \$238,000 of amortization expense associated with acquired technologies associated with DILIsym's druginduced liver injury technologies.

-Cost of revenues as a percentage of revenue increased to 26.1% in FY17 from 23.0% in FY16.
-The majority of this percentage change is a result of the increased salary costs associated with consulting costs and the blend of software sales compared to consulting services during FY17.
+Cost of revenues as a percentage of revenue increased to 26.9% in FY18 from 26.1% in FY17.
+The majority of this percentage change is a result of the increased salary costs associated with consulting costs and the blend of software sales compared to consulting services during FY18.